 - Monitor performance.
 Measuring alone doesn’t cut it.
 Frequent monitoring is critical for teamwork and success.

 - Huddle up.
-From beach volleyball to football to home builders, smart teams huddle up before they play.
+From beach volleyball to football to homebuilders, competent teams huddle up before they play.
 When you do, listen to staff and communicate with them daily.

 - Listen to the voice of the customer.
 VOC is one of the critical metrics to monitor.

 - If you need to, call an audible.
-Team productivity excels when a leader or coach can recognize patterns and make smart plan changes on the fly.
+Team productivity excels when a leader or coach can recognize patterns and make intelligent plan changes on the fly.

 5. Critical Thinking

-Many aspects of homebuilding have to do with codes and regulations in addition to complex problems that need to be solved.
-Regardless of your place within a company, you’ll encounter a situation where you’ll examine the work done against a set-standard, and you’ll also have to modify procedures for better or more efficient outcomes.
-Critical thinking is a vital soft skill for an organization’s success.
+Regardless of your place within a company, you’ll encounter a situation where you’ll examine the work done against a set standard and have to modify procedures for better or more efficient outcomes.
+This is an example of critical thinking, a vital soft skill for an organization’s success.

 - Name the situation.
 When you name the situation, you present a single discussion point that everyone in the discussion can identify.

 - List all possible solutions.
-Brainstorming takes place during this part of the process.
-There is nothing outside the realm of possibilities at this point in the discussion.
+Brainstorming occurs during this part of the process, and there is nothing outside the realm of possibilities at this point in the discussion.

-- Narrow your solutions to three options.
-Everyone in the team needs to agree with at least one of the three options.
+- Narrow your solutions into three options.
+Everyone on the team must agree with at least one of the three options.
 Individuals who can find a compromise and create solutions from many perspectives are better able to bring a team together.

 - Choose one option from the three choices.
-Make a final choice that offers the best chance of success based on the rational discussion about the situation.
+Make a final choice that offers the best chance of success based on a rational discussion about the situation.

 - Put a plan in place to implement the chosen solution.
 Your chosen solution should have timelines and a list that identifies which participants are responsible for what parts of the final plan.

 - Complete the plan.
-Think of the number of times a great plan floundered because there was no follow-up.
-Make sure each person from the team has a part to play in the process that emphasizes their areas of expertise and interest.
+Think of the number of times a great project floundered because there was no follow-up.
+Make sure each team member has a part to play in the process that emphasizes their areas of expertise and interest.

 6. Decision Making